noma-protocol/docs/docs/tokenomics/revenue_model.md

 <h2>Revenue sharing</h2>

-Every time the floor price bumps, the protocol computes the amount of tokens which are minted to be used as rewards and shared between stakers, project founders and the Oikos Team.
-Rewards are minted in the native token, e.g. for the OKS/BNB pair, rewards are minted in OKS and backed by BNB in the floor position liquidity.
+Every time the floor price bumps, the protocol computes the amount of tokens which are minted to be used as rewards and shared between stakers, project founders and the Noma Team.
+Rewards are minted in the native token, e.g. for the NOMA/MON pair, rewards are minted in NOMA and backed by MON in the floor position liquidity.
 The distribution is structured as follows:

 * <b style='color:#f3f7c6'>90%</b> to stakers
 * <b style='color:#f3f7c6'>5%</b> to founders
-* <b style='color:#f3f7c6'>5%</b> to Oikos Team
+* <b style='color:#f3f7c6'>5%</b> to Noma Team

-This is done to incentivize creators to bootstrap their tokens on the Oikos platform and to reward the team for their work and continued efforts.
+This is done to incentivize creators to bootstrap their tokens on the Noma platform and to reward the team for their work and continued efforts.